 Please email [email protected] for any questions related to these open positions or employment opportunities at HSP.

 The Customer Service Specialist is responsible for facilitating HSP’s admissions and adoption process.
-As an HSP Customer Service Specialist you have one of the most important roles here at HSP.
+As a HSP Customer Service Specialist you have one of the most important roles here at HSP.
 It is the Customer Services Specialist duty to not only match potential adopters with a pet best suited to both the adopters wants and needs as well as the animals’ specific needs or limitations but also to work with those pet owners who may be looking to surrender their pet due to a myriad of reasons.
-The Customer Service Specialist must adequately understand and effectively communicate the Humane Society of Pinellas’ protocols and policies, as he/she is included in one of the first Society representative with whom customers interact.
-PetPoint knowledge and understanding is also crucial to this role.
+The Customer Service Specialist must adequately understand and effectively communicate the Humane Society of Pinellas’ protocols and policies, as he/she is included in one of the first shelter representative with whom customers interact.

 Veterinary Internships & Externships